Vietnam.vn - Nền tảng quảng bá Việt Nam

 hoa-thach-4.jpg

-According to experts, the Arroyo del Vizcaíno area is where more than 2,000 skeletons of at least 15 large animals were discovered, most of them belonging to Lestodon armatus - a giant ground sloth that could grow up to 4m long.
+According to experts, the Arroyo del Vizcaíno area is where more than 2,000 skeletons from at least 15 large animals were discovered, most of them belonging to Lestodon armatus - a giant ground sloth that could grow up to 4m long.
 Photo: ResearchGate.

 hoa-thach-5.jpg